ibm-cloud-docs/cis/rate-limiting.md

 ## Protecting login
 {:#rate-limiting-protect-login}

 Protect login creates a standard rule that protects login pages against brute-force attacks.
-Clients attempting to log in more than 5 times in 5 minutes will be blocked for 15 minutes.
+Clients attempting to log in more than 5 times in 5 minutes are blocked for 15 minutes.

 Enter a name for the rule, and the login URL.